FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Tested up to: 5.5
 Stable tag: 10.0.0

-Smarter security protection from hackers through automation.
-Powerful scanners, 2-Factor Auth, limit logins, auto IP blocks & more.
+The highest rated WordPress Security plugin, delivering unparalleled, all-in-one protection for you and your customers.

 == Description ==

 ### The highest rated 5* Security Plugin for WordPress

-Shield - highest average 5* rating for any WordPress security plugin (2019/05).
-[See what people are saying here](https://wordpress.org/support/plugin/wp-simple-firewall/reviews/?filter=5).

-#### It's 2020 - Don't settle for just another security plugin.
-Get *smarter* security.

-You don't need another 100 email notifications.
+Don't *settle* for the same ol' security plugin just because everyone else does.

-You **need** a security plugin that does **all** the heavy lifting for you, and only alerts you when you need to know.
+You **need** a security plugin that does **all** the heavy lifting for you, and alerts you only when you need to know.

-And when you get an alert, you actually have steps to take, not just the position of "I have no clue what to do!"
+And when you get an alert, you'll have clear steps to take to solve the problem.

-### Security for WordPress *doesn't* have to be *hard*
+### Shield makes Security for WordPress easy

-There's no reason for security to be so darn complicated.
-It doesn't have to be this way any longer.
+There's no reason for security to be so complicated.

 Shield is the easiest security plugin to setup - you simply activate it.